 Checking essential paperwork, such as your import permits, is an essential task as we go into a new year.
 Double check that your import permits are in date and cover your current product, and check to see if anything needs amending to cover any future products which are in development, or ready to export.

 Some EHCs are updated regularly, and older versions can get rejected, costing you time and money.
 If you’re in doubt, contact us and we can arrange an audit of your EHCs.
-Australia for example, had 4 changes to the dairy EHC in 2018!
+Australia for example, had 4 changes to the dairy EHC 6969 in one year!
+Disease outbreaks (eg avian flu) can also affect the availability of EHCs.

-As well as checking your EHCs are up to date, now is also a great time to double check that your Mandecs are still up to date.
+As well as checking your EHCs are up to date, now is also a great time to double check that your Mandecs are still up to date – and also the wording is in the required correct format.
 As well as your Mandecs, it’s also a good time to check that APHA have a list of approved signatories, that details of your suppliers and countries of origin are up to date, and that the heat treatment/processing/HACCP analysis information is correct.

 Do you know your EXW from your DDP and your FCA from your DAP?
-If not, now is a great time to have a little refresher and update your knowledge.
-Take time to think about whether you know where the risk transfers, and if you are using the correct incoterm and version.
-Last updated in 2010, there are rumours that EXW may become obsolete (which may not be a bad thing……).
+International Chambers of Commerce have produced the 2020 version of Incoterms, so it is a great time to have a little refresher and update your knowledge.
+There are some significant changes.
+Take time to think about where the risk transfers, and if you are using the correct incoterm and version.
 A little work now will save a lot of time in the future.

 Never underestimate the power of networking.
 Many organisations, such as the local Chamber of Commerce, Department for International Trade, and the Food and Drink Exporters’ Association often hold regular meetings and networking opportunities.
 These types of events are great opportunities to meet new people, and to discover new business opportunities, so now is a great time to look for forthcoming events and get a networking plan in place.